 - Practice valuable life skills such as patience, self-control, leadership, respect, attentiveness, communication and team work

-- We run our piano program based on a music conservatory model.
-Students work closely with their private teachers but belong to a bigger program that fosters a sense of belonging and community.
-Our program incorporates with weekly private lessons with monthly group workshops as well as public performances several times a year.
+- We run our piano program based like a private school; students belong to a bigger program that fosters a sense of belonging and community.
+Our program incorporates weekly private lessons with monthly group workshops as well as public performances several times a year.

 - We are a student oriented place, empowering students to set their goals throughout the year and helping them achieve them.

-- Our incentive programs run throughout the year and that motivate our students to take ownership of their learning as well as work in teams.
+- Our incentive programs run throughout the year to motivate our students in fun ways and to promote team work.

 - We believe that while music is for everyone to enjoy and partake, learning to play the piano is not.
-Piano takes a special dedication and effort and the process needs to be accompanied by a general sense of joy and fulfillment.
+Piano takes a special dedication and effort and the process.
+Over a period of time, students need to feel a sense of joy, pride, and fulfillment through their studies.
 If a student does not show their joy in learning to play the piano for an extended time, we will discuss with the student (and parent) whether to continue our working relationship.
 This keeps our learning and teaching environment vibrant, healthy and dynamic.

-- Our recitals including the Winter Concerts and Spring Music Festivals will be the most entertaining student recitals you will attend.
+- Our recitals, the Winter-Fall Concerts and Spring Music Festivals, will be the most entertaining student recitals you will attend.
 We promise.

 OTHER OPPORTUNITIES OFFERED THROUGH OUR PROGRAM